-The writer of the epistle to the Hebrews had some weary and discouraged people in mind, and I find it interesting how he sought to help them.
-He basically did two things.
+This is precisely what the person who wrote Hebrews is seeking to do.
+He has some weary and discouraged people in mind, and I find it interesting how he seeks to help them.
+He wrote a letter.
+A very special kind of God-breathed letter.

 Keep in mind that the book of Hebrews was originally a sermon.
 The writer calls it "a word of exhortation" in 13:22.
 You can read it aloud in about 50 minutes, and as you do you'll be confronted with the author's twofold agenda over and over.

-This preacher's message is top shelf theologically, but his aim is motivational, not merely informational.
-Again, Hebrews is a word of exhortation.
-That's the purpose of a good sermon, not simply to learn a bunch of facts and information, but to challenge a congregation to do something with and for the person of Jesus Christ, no matter what the cost.
+While we might consider this preacher's message top shelf theologically, his aim is to encourage, not merely to inform.
+Again, he calls Hebrews a word of exhortation.
+This is always the goal of a good sermon, not simply to dispense a bunch of facts and information, but to help listeners think about something, and then live in light of that something.

-The preacher has two aims in this sermon, two agendas meant to keep his brothers in the game, so to speak.
+This particular preacher (we don't know who it is, since he doesn't identify himself) has two aims in this sermon, two agendas meant to keep his brothers in the game, so to speak.